Assistant Attorney General - Government Representation - Revenue Litigation - Chicago

 Finally, the Bureau supervises the assessment and collection of Illinois Estate Taxes, and in this regard all Illinois estate tax returns must be filed with the Revenue Litigation Bureau.

-Candidates must have at least three years litigation experience in state and local taxation.
-Experience in domestic relations, probate, real estate, bankruptcy, workers’ compensation, state and local taxation, and supplementary citation proceedings preferable, but not required.
+Candidates must have at least two years litigation experience representing creditors in miscellaneous tort litigation and general collection work.
+Experience in domestic relations, probate, real estate, bankruptcy, workers' compensation, state and local taxation, and supplementary citation proceedings preferable, but not required.
 Candidates must be licensed by the State of Illinois at the time of application

 An Equal Opportunity Employer